jtesta/ssh-audit/PACKAGING.md

 # Docker

-Build image with:
+Build a local image with:

 ```
     $ make -f Makefile.docker
 ```

-Then upload it to Dockerhub with:
+Create a multi-architecture build and upload it to Dockerhub with:

 ```
     $ make -f Makefile.docker upload